Calvert Library Privacy and Confidentiality Policy

 party vendors may use or disclose your information, please see the “Third party vendor

 Third party vendor services

-Third party vendors may gather and disclose your information according to their own policies, such as,
+Third party vendors may gather and disclose your information according to their own policies,

 - Personally identifiable information you knowingly provide, including when you register for the site, provide feedback and suggestions, request information or create shared content

-- Other information that could be used to identify a library user, such as your IP address, search history, location based data and/or device ID
+- Other information that could be used to identify a library user, such as your IP address, search history, location-based data and/or device ID

 - Non-personally identifiable information, such as your ad views, analytics, browser information (type and language), cookie data, date/time of a request, demographic data, hardware/software type, interaction data, serving domains, page views and the web page you have visited immediately prior to visiting the site

 using your card or card number without your permission.
 We encourage you to protect your